1/20

 strengths

--countering evidence that anxiety has a negative effect on the accuracy of recall. tim valentine and jan mesout (2009) supports the research on weapon focus, finding negative effects on recall. the researchers used an objective measure (heart rate) to divide p’s into high and low anxiety groups; where the was a significant difference. suggests anxiety has a negative effect on the immediate EWT of a stressful event.
+-countering evidence of anxiety having a negative effect on recall accuracy. valentine and mesout (2009) found negative effects on recall. the researchers used an objective measure (heart rate) to divide p’s into high and low anxiety groups; significant difference. suggests anxiety has a negative effect on the immediate EWT of a stressful event.

 evaluation of factors affecting EWT accuracy (anxiety)